sainte96/ai-chatbot/README.md

 OpenAI API key provided in this code might have been revoked automatically.
 Please kindly generate your own API keys by creating an account on [OpenAI Developer Platform](https://platform.openai.com/overview).
 Also, you can generate your own deeplake API key by [creating a free account](https://app.activeloop.ai/register/).
 If you decide to create a new deeplake vector database, remember to uncomment the part of the code that allows you store your embeddings in the database for the first.
 See line 34-37 on telnyx_chatbot.py

+Feel free to [reach out to me](https://linktr.ee/oogijo) if you want any of these free API keys.

 Happy Coding!!!

 ## Setup